Police-Data-Accessibility-Project/scrapers/USA/CA/delano/README.md

 This readme should give people everything they need to maintain the scraper.

 # Summary
-Is there anything in particular of note with the scraping landscape in this jurisdiction?
+Only crime statistics and
-Time period of data (e.g. 06/01/2017 to 03/20/2021)
+Time period of data 08/2018-02/2021

 _Remove fields that were collected_
 ## Fields that could not be obtained within the PDAP legal guidelines: